mjpernot/rabbitmq-lib/README.md

 # Installation:

-To install the class to support a program - use the pip installation procedures.
-  * Add to requirements-rabbitmq-lib.txt:
-      git+ssh://git@sc.appdev.proj.coe.ic.gov/JAC-DSXD/rabbitmq-lib.git#egg=rabbitmq-lib
+  There are two types of installs: pip and git.
+Pip will only install the program modules and classes, whereas git will install all modules and classes including testing programs along with README.md and CHANGELOG.md files.
+The Pip installation will be modifying another program's project to install these supporting librarues via pip.

+### Pip Installation:
+  * Replace **{Other_Python_Project}** with the baseline path of another python program.

+Create requirements-rabbitmq-lib.txt in another program's project.

 ```
-vim requirements-rabbitmq-lib.txt
+echo "git+ssh://git@sc.appdev.proj.coe.ic.gov/JAC-DSXD/rabbitmq-lib.git#egg=rabbitmq-lib" >> {Other_Python_Project}/requirements-rabbitmq-lib.txt
 ```

-Place the requirements-rabbitmq-lib.txt file in the program's project.
-  * Add to program's README.md installation section: pip install -r requirements-rabbitmq-lib.txt --target rabbit_lib --trusted-host pypi.appdev.proj.coe.ic.gov
+Place the following command into the another program's README.md file under the "Install supporting classes and libraries" section. pip install -r /requirements-rabbitmq-lib.txt --target rabbit_lib --trusted-host pypi.appdev.proj.coe.ic.gov

 ```
-vim {PROGRAMS_PROJECT}/README.md
+vim {Other_Python_Project}/README.md
 ```

-Add the system module libraries of requirements.txt to the program's requirements.txt.
+Add the RabbitMQ library requirements.txt to the another program's requirements.txt file and remove any duplicates.
-  *  If the system modules are already in the {PROGRAMS_PROJECT}/requirements.txt file, then skip step.

 ```
 cat requirements.txt >> {PROGRAMS_PROJECT}/requirements.txt
+vim {Other_Python_Project}/requirements.txt
 ```

 # Program Descriptions: